DukeCHSI/TitrationAnalysis/README.md

 <img src="Graphics for README/Installation illustration 2023May.png" width="300"/>
 </p>

+Note 1: For successful installation, please open the package file first in Mathematica and then select the opened package file as “source” during installation.
+Although the package file can be selected through pop-up file explorer window without first opening the package in Mathematica first, the installation by this method was found not always successful.

+Note 2: The version number the package file name ends in refers to the version of Mathematica the corresponding code is suitable for.
+For example, the package file with name ending in “V12” is suitable to be used in Mathematica V12.0 or similar versions.

 ## Execution
 ### Basic command
 The command **Get["KineticsToolkit`"]** can be used to call the package.
 Then the module corresponding to one of the platforms can be called, as shown in the image below.